 Quarterly Real Estate Update

-Boise Metro Home Prices- Q1 of 2019
+Boise Metro Home Prices- Q1 2021

 I am always happy to answer real estate questions; recommend a good lender, provide a free CMA or neighborhood history, an investment analysis, should-I-refi-or-remodel questions, first-timer education, etc.